FMashi/Authentication/README.md

 #### Prerequisites

-**🐍 Python**: Ensure you have Python installed.
+**1. 🐍 Python**: Ensure you have Python installed.
 You can download Python from the [official Python website](https://www.python.org/downloads/).

+**2. 🗂️ Install virtualenv**:
+If you don't already have [virtualenv](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) installed, you can install it using pip, which is Python's package manager.
+Open your terminal or command prompt and run:

+    pip install virtualenv

+If you are using Python 3, you can use pip3 instead of pip.

 #### 📦 installation